-In November 2019, Rand completed a stock sale transaction (the "Closing") with East Asset Management ("East").
+In November 2019, Rand completed (the "Closing") a stock sale transaction with East Asset Management ("East").
 The transaction consisted of a \$25 million investment in Rand by East, in exchange for approximately 8.3 million shares of Rand common stock.
 The consideration paid by East for the shares of Rand common stock was comprised of approximately \$15.5 million of cash and a contribution of \$9.5 million of portfolio assets (the "Contributed Assets").
 Concurrent with the Closing, Rand's management and staff became employees of Rand Capital Management, LLC ("RCM"), a registered investment adviser that has been retained by Rand as its external investment adviser.
-In connection with retaining RCM as our investment adviser, Rand entered into an investment advisory and management (the "Investment Management (the "Administration Agreement") with RCM pursuant to which RCM will serve as Rand's investment adviser and administrator (the Closing and the retention of RCM as our investment adviser and administrator are collectively referred to herein as the "Transactions").
-Pursuant to the terms of the Investment Management Agreement, Rand will pay RCM a base management fee and may pay an incentive fee.
+In connection with retaining RCM as our investment adviser, Rand entered into an investment advisory and management agreement (the "Investment Management") and an administration agreement (the "Administration Agreement") with RCM pursuant to which RCM serves as Rand's investment adviser and administrator (the Closing and the retention of RCM as our investment adviser and administrator are collectively referred to herein as the "Transaction").
+Pursuant to the terms of the Investment Management Agreement, Rand pays RCM a base management fee and may pay an incentive fee, if specified benchmarks are met.

-In connection with the completion of the Transactions, Rand expects to accelerate its shift to an investment strategy focused on higher yielding debt investments and intends to elect U.S. federal tax treatment as a regulated investment company ("RIC") as of January 1, 2020 on its timely filed Federal tax return for the 2020 tax year.
-As required for the RIC election, Rand will pay a special dividend to shareholders to distribute all accumulated earnings and profits.
-Rand's Board of Directors declared a special dividend of \$23.7 million, or approximately \$1.62 per share, which was announced on March 3, 2020.
+In connection with the completion of the Transaction, Rand intends to shift to an investment strategy focused on higher yielding debt investments and intends to elect U.S. federal tax treatment as a regulated investment company ("RIC") as of January 1, 2020 on its timely filed Federal tax return for the 2020 tax year.
+As required for the RIC election, Rand paid a special dividend to shareholders to distribute all of its accumulated earnings and profits.
+Rand's Board of Directors declared a special dividend of \$23.7 million, or approximately \$1.62 per share, on March 3, 2020.
+The cash and shares of Rand's common stock comprising the special dividend were distributed on May 11, 2020 to shareholders.
 Rand intends to adopt a new dividend policy going forward that may include regular cash dividends to shareholders.
 In order to qualify to make the RIC election, Rand placed several of its investments in newly formed holding companies that facilitate a tax structure that is advantageous to the RIC election.
 In December 2019, Rand formed Rand Somerset Holdings Corp., Rand BeetNPath Holdings Corp., Rand Carolina Skiff Holdings Corp., Rand Filterworks Holdings Corp. and Rand GTEC Holdings Corp., ("Blocker Corps") as wholly owned subsidiaries of Rand to hold certain equity investments.
-These subsidiaries are consolidated for GAAP financial reporting purposes.
+These subsidiaries are consolidated using United States generally accepted accounting principles ("GAAP") for financial reporting purposes.